 Flight MH17: Suspect opts for legal defence in murder trial

-Dutch court case opens with four charged over deaths of 298 in plane crash in 2014
+Dutch court case opens with four charged over deaths of 298 when plane downed in 2014

 Piet Ploeg (left), who lost his brother, Alex, his sister-in-law and his nephew, and Anton Kotti (right) who lost his son, daughter-in-law and grandson, are interviewed at Schiphol airport, near Amsterdam, Netherlands, after attending the opening session of the trial of four men charged with murder over the downing of Malaysia Airlines flight 17.
 Photograph: Peter Dejong/AP Photo